Privacy Act 2020

 1. a person or body appointed under any Act to inquire into a specified matter; or

-2. personal information contained in a video record made under the Evidence Regulations 2007 or any copy or transcript of the video record.
+2. personal information contained in a video record made under the Evidence (Video Records and Very Young Children’s Evidence) Regulations 2023 or any copy or transcript of the video record; or

 1. IPP 7 does not apply to personal information collected by the Government Statistician under the Data and Statistics Act 2022.